* Fed minutes scheduled to be released at 2 p.m. ET

 * Nvidia up on report of SoftBank holding $4 bln stake

-May 24 (Reuters) - U.S. stocks were little changed in early trading on Wednesday as investors awaited Federal Reserve minutes of its May meeting that could cement the chances of a rate hike next month.
+May 24 (Reuters) - U.S. stocks looked set to open little changed on Wednesday ahead of the Federal Reserve releasing the minutes of its May meeting that could cement the chances of a rate hike next month.

 Fed funds futures show that traders now see a 75 percent chance that the U.S. central bank will raise interest rates in June.
 The minutes will be released at 2 p.m.
 ET (1600 GMT).